- GIS | Health & Hazards Lab

 Sarah L. Smiley

-My research interests lie at the intersections of urban, historical, and cultural geography.
-I use multiple qualitative methods including surveys, interviews, participant observation, mental mapping, and archival research.
-I am specifically interested in the ways that colonial legacies of segregation, housing and development policy, and amenity provision affect everyday life in Dar es Salaam, Tanzania.
-My current research analyzes what access to water really means.
-In particular I explore how the price and reliability of water along with the the physical act of walking to collect water impact life.
+I am an urban geographer with research interests in Urban Political Ecology.
+I use multiple qualitative methods including surveys, interviews, participant observation, spatial video, mental mapping, and archival research.
+I am specifically interested in the ways that colonial legacies of segregation and inequitable housing and amenity provision affect everyday life in Dar es Salaam, Tanzania.
+My current research project analyzes what access to water really means.
+In particular I explore how the price, availability, reliability, and quality of water along with the physical act of walking to collect it impact water access.
 I am based at the Salem Campus where I teach a variety of Kent Core and Diversity Courses, and I also teach graduate courses on African Cities and Qualitative Methods on the Kent Campus.

 Scholarly, Creative & Professional Activities